hssaka7/Opensource-Startup-Tech-Stack/README.md

 ## SCHEDULER
   #### CRON
-   - runs 15 minutes after midnight everyday and published result to output.txt
+   - Example: runs 15 minutes after midnight everyday and publishes result to output.txt
    1. type "crontab -e" on terminal
    2. write the below command to the file opened and save it 15 0  * * * ./file_to_run.sh >> output.txt